firecat53/urlscan/README.rst

 duplicate URLs.
 Files can also be piped to urlscan using normal shell pipe
 mechanisms: `cat <something> | urlscan` or `urlscan < <something>`

-Instead of opening a web browser, the selected URL can be passed as the argument to a command using `--run <command>`.
+Instead of opening a web browser, the selected URL can be passed as the argument to a command using `--run "<command> {}"`.
+Note the use of `{}` in the command string to denote the selected URL.
 Alternatively, the URL can be piped to the command using `--run <command> --pipe`.
 Using --run with --pipe is preferred if the command supports it, as it is marginally more secure and tolerant of special characters in the URL.

 Theming
 -------